krisssnv/data-science-project/README.md

 ## Model architecture

 The model is based on a modified ResNet-50 architecture, which is adapted for image classification tasks.
 The model includes:
-- **Transfer Learning**: Uses a pre-trained ResNet-50 model, allowing the model to use learned features from a large dataset.
+- Transfer Learning - Uses a pre-trained ResNet-50 model, allowing the model to use learned features from a large dataset.
-- **Final Fully Connected Layer**: The final layer is replaced with a fully connected layer that matches the number of classes in your dataset.
+- Final Fully Connected Layer- The final layer is replaced with a fully connected layer that matches the number of classes in your dataset.
 There is added dropout.

 By default the model is configured to use a grayscale input, by averaging out the weights in the first layer across the 3 channels, but this can be changed by setting `grayscale=False` in the configuration.

+The model is defined in the class SpectrogramResNet50.
+It takes the number of classes as an argument and initializes the ResNet-50 model with the appropriate modifications.
+Other parameters such as dropout rate and optimizer type can also be configured.

 ## Model Configuration
 Model configurations can be adjusted to optimize performance.
 The following parameters can be modified: